 In mid to late 19th Century Germany, the main areas of glass production were Silesia, Thuringia and the Bavarian Forest.
 Numerous glassworks produced post-classic paperweights from ca. 1875 into the 20th century.
-Thuringian weights tend to have relatively simple canes with a predominance of bright colours (turquoise & orange-yellow).
-Silesian post-classic weights are generally of a better quality, often set on latticinio baskets.
-German weights only appear infrequently on the market, so it must be assumed that paperweight production was a sideline for the glasshouses or that they were made by glassworkers after hours.
+Thuringian paperweights tend to have relatively simple canes with a predominance of bright colours (turquoise & orange-yellow).
+Silesian post-classic paperweights are generally of a better quality, often set on latticinio baskets.
+German paperweights only appear infrequently on the market, so it must be assumed that paperweight production was a sideline for the glasshouses or that they were made by glassworkers after hours.

 For classic Silesian paperweights (Josephinenhütte / Josephine Glassworks) see the category: Bohemia/Silesia.

 Click on an image for details, sizes & enlarged views

 A low, flat domed weight, probably from a Silesian glassworks, with a swirling 2-tier white basket supporting a blue/white/ruby compound cane surrounded by 2 rows of millefiori.
 The white/ruby canes in the first row are encircled by pink/white/black complex canes set in alternating orange/yellow & cobalt-blue/white sheaths.Flat, lightly-ground,...

 A post-classic scrambled weight with an assortment of short lengths of white latticinio and multi-coloured rods set over a white, 2-tiered double latticinio basket.
 Probably made by a glass worker after hours as a gift for a member of the family, the rods are not perfectly centred over the basket.Lightly-ground flat base with signs of wear.